-3.2.2 Capturing and calibration
+4.2 Capturing and calibration

 The second step was to capture the signals with the RF receiver and record them on the oscilloscope.
-During early experiments [10] we triggered the oscilloscope on the serial communication between the host PC and the reader.
-We later decided to change this method as it was not an accurate reflection of an attacker's actions.
+In the experiments described in [10] the oscilloscope was triggered on the serial communication between the host PC and the reader.
+I decided to change this method as it was not an accurate reflection of an attacker's actions.
 There was also a possibility that the additional cables connected to the reader could aid signals of interest to radiate, thereby providing an inaccurate result.
-Instead we captured the 30 MHz IF output of the RF receiver for a duration of 320 ms at a sampling frequency of 100 MS/s, while the reader was continuously querying the token's identifier.
-For each eavesdropping scenario we made two captures, the first with the receiver's center frequency and bandwidth set to 13.56 MHz and 2 MHz respectively and the second with the center frequency set to the applicable sideband, 14.4 MHz and 13.98 MHz, with bandwidths of 500 kHz and 200 kHz respectively.
+Instead I captured the 30 MHz IF output of the RF receiver for a duration of 320 ms at a sampling frequency of 100 MS/s, while the reader was continuously querying the token's identifier.
+For each eavesdropping scenario I made two captures, the first with the receiver's center frequency and bandwidth set to 13.56 MHz and 2 MHz respectively and the second with the center frequency set to the applicable sideband, 14.4 MHz and 13.98 MHz, with bandwidths of 500 kHz and 200 kHz respectively.

 The RF gain of the receiver is adjusted by turning a knob, which does not provide an accurate indication of the actual gain introduced.
 The relative gain of the receiver was therefore measured before each sequence capture.
 This was done by providing a reference signal, a center-frequency sine wave, as input to the receiver.
-Its power in dBm was then adjusted until the receiver's output corresponded to a chosen value on the oscilloscope: 224 mV root-mean-square for the 30 MHz IF output signal, which is approximately 0 dBm.
+Its power in dBm was then adjusted until the receiver's output corresponded to a chosen value on the oscilloscope: 224 mV rootmean-square for the 30 MHz IF output signal, which is approximately 0 dBm.
 This gain value can then be used to determine the power of the corresponding input from the antenna to the receiver.